 Admittedly, giving clients a lot of detail about your plan for them is a bit scary.
 You don’t want them to run off and execute your plan without you.
 Remember, however, that you have connections and experience that add value to the relationship.
 A client needs to know you can truly deliver before they hire you, so go ahead and show them your hand.
 It’s okay to keep an ace up your sleeve, but your proposal isn’t the time to act coy.

 Keep your writing clear, avoiding unnecessarily large words and complex sentences.
-Always write in the active voice to keep your writing more engaging.
-Always check your spelling and grammar and have someone else proof your work before sending it to the client.
+Always write in an active voice to keep your writing more engaging.
+Always check your spelling and grammar and have someone else proofread your work before sending it to the client.

 Putting Your Best Foot Forward

-With these five recommendations, you now know more than most on how to write a winning proposal.
-Even if you write stellar proposals, however, you may not get the job every time.
+With these five recommendations, you know more than most about how to write a winning proposal.
+Even if you write stellar proposals, you may not get the job every time.
 Writing proposals well does, however, increase your chances.
-If you feel your proposals are lacking, try sprucing them up with some of these tips and tricks on how to write a winning proposal.
+If you feel your proposals are lacking, try sprucing them up with some tips and tricks on writing a winning proposal.
 You can also give us a call at Outsource Marketing.
-One of our professional proposal writers will be happy to run your proposal through our 21-point proposal checklist to make sure it’s the best it can be.
+One of our professional proposal writers will be happy to run your proposal through our 21-point proposal checklist to ensure it’s the best it can be.

 Call us today (778) 291-1006 to learn more about how we can help you win more of the jobs you bid on, or complete our online form, and we will respond within one business day.
 We will show you how to write a winning proposal.